patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/about.md

 For more information about beta components, visit [this page](https://github.com/patternfly/patternfly-org/tree/main/beta-component-promotion).

-### Major release cadence
+### PatternFly release cadence

-Currently, PatternFly plans to release a new major release each June.
+Currently, PatternFly plans to release a new major release annually.
 Major releases will be the only releases with planned breaking changes.
 Along with each major release, the PatternFly team will provide thorough migration guides and code mods to aid product teams in upgrading.

+Minor feature releases will be available quarterly to include new features and enhancements (non-breaking), with interim bug fix releases available on demand.

 Periodically, previews of updated React implementations of PatternFly components will be made available under a 'React next' tab in the component docs.
 During major releases, these React next implementations may be promoted to the